 Class: ObjNavigator

-Provides semantic helpers for navigating and manipulating nested JSON-compatible objects using dot-notation paths.
+Provides semantic helpers for navigating and manipulating nested JSON-compatible objects.

 Constructor